alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 Over time, the success of software as a paradigm has ensured the rise of infrastructure-as-code, which essentially means treating basic infrastructure (servers, operating systems, installed programs) as code with its own repo and tooling.
+It is not just different tools, but a very different framework.
 The same has happened, to an extent, to data engineering;
 and more of this is sure to happen in the future.